frederic-perez/AmE-dictionary/data/idioms.md

 __cheap out__ To choose a less expensive option or course of action in order to reduce cost, especially at the expense of quality or reliability. _A: “We’ve had to have so many repairs done to the house over the last year.”
 B: “Well, that’s what you get for cheaping out on building materials.”_
 __check all the boxes__ _The movie _Thor_ checks all the boxes._
 __check in on (someone or something)__
-__check off__ :dart::seven::hammer: To mark someone or something as present, verified, or completed, as on a list.
+__check off__ :dart::nine: To mark someone or something as present, verified, or completed, as on a list.
 A noun or pronoun can be used between “check” and “off.” _Checking things off my to-do list is so satisfying._ _Thanksgiving weekend is a great time to check off some items from your family Christmas wish lists._ _According to Jim, the layer’s name checked out._ _Come check us out._ _So far everything checked out._ __9__ _v_ _slang_ To die. _Doctor, I’m not ready to check out yet, so I’m willing to try your most aggressive approach._
+__check out__
 __cheddar__ _slang_ Money. _I’m all out of cheddar—can I borrow a few bucks?_
 __cheek by jowl__ :two: side by side; close together. _The pedestrians had to walk cheek by jowl along the narrow streets._ _The two families lived cheek by jowl in one house._
 __cheesy__ _adj informal_ :four: Something cheap-looking and in poor taste.
 Cheap and of low quality. _Cheesy motel rooms._